Have you seen “Not Secure” warnings popping up in the URL bar? Are you aware of the security changes for internet

 Wondering what an SSL certificate costs?
 It all depends on what you’re looking for and how your hosting provider handles website security.
 You can get different types of SSL certificates in many places for many prices like Let’s Encrypt (for free) or DigiCert starting at ($157).
 It all depends on the information you’re dealing with on your site and how you manage it.
 For example, a simple design portfolio and a healthcare employee portal would clearly have very different needs.

-If your WordPress site is hosted on Flywheel, we offer free SSL certificates.
+WordPress hosting companies like WP Engine and Flywheel offer free SSL certificates.
 It only takes a couple clicks, and you’ll have that beautiful green padlock and no more red error messages in Chrome, or any other browser (not to mention a bunch of other built-in security best practices)!
 Want to learn how to install an SSL certificate on Flywheel?
 Just follow this simple, 5-step guide.

 If your site isn’t on Flywheel yet, you’ll have to check with your hosting provider to see how they handle certificates.
 Typically, the process includes a little communication between your host and the certificate authority to get everyone on the same page.
 Check with your host to see if there are fees that come with adding an SSL certificate or if they have any recommendations on what’s best for you and your website.

 To wrap it all up, if your site is currently not secure and doesn’t have an SSL certificate installed, you’ll want to fix that as soon as possible so the errors and warnings don’t affect your business, site traffic, or SEO.